thecrazymonkey/TuyaSmartthings/README.md

    - npm install codetheweb/tuyapi

 2. DevID and localKey
    - see one of the links below in order to find your specific keys.
-I used Android ADB to find the localkey(no root required)
+I used the cli method developed by codetheweb

 Device Handler and Node script hacked together using DaveGut's TPLink script as a starting point.